DirkJanJansen/Sales-Cashregister/README.md

 Imports with csv format files.

-Barcodes inserts for new products in own range generating and in commercial range by barcode scan.
+Barcodes inserts for new products in own range generated and in commercial range by barcode scan.

 ![Sales Cash Register Screenshot](https://raw.githubusercontent.com/DirkJanJansen/Sales/master/Cashregister.png)